 Jane worked for 12 years teaching at Trinity Lutheran Preschool in Town and Country before joining Samuel as it’s director in 2012.
 Jane believes in the positive effect of providing a play-based learning environment for the children in her care.
 “While children are playing they can observe emotions in their peers, they learn how to interact with others and how to express themselves.”
 She is dedicated to the families and children of the preschool.
 Her own three sons attended preschool at Samuel.
 Jane is a member of Samuel UCC and involved in the life of the church, especially in the Youth and Family Ministry.

 Becky taught preschool for several years before staying home with her five children.
-Last year she returned to the classroom when an opportunity arose here, as Becky says, ‘at her boys’ beloved Samuel Preschool.’
+She returned to teaching in 2013 when an opportunity arose here, as Becky says, ‘at her boys’ beloved Samuel Preschool.’
 “As a teacher, it is so exciting to be a part of that moment of accomplishment and understanding with my students.
 You see their pride swell and their faces beam.”
 She enjoys quilting and reading.

 Kim Smith has a degree in Elementary Education and Early Childhood Education.
 Along with being an educator in the Kirkwood School District for 9 years, Kim served on many committees to improve her school, engage her students, and connect with families.
 While her own twins attend Samuel Preschool she has volunteered her time as Parent Association President.
 Working alongside our families she has implemented fresh approaches and supported the school in numerous ways.
 In her free time she enjoys reading, cooking, playing games, art projects with her girls and going on adventures with her family around St. Louis and Missouri.
 Her one pet is a beta fish named Butter.